 In my opinion, a conference or an exchange program is a good starting point for solo travel with a certain insurance that someone gets your back.

 In this case, you somehow know that someone will take care of accommodation or help you with basic directions, but at the same time, you will have to take flight alone and get around also by yourself afterward.
-This experience will help you gain confidence for future independent travels.
+This experience will help you gain more confidence for future independent trips.

 Choose solo-friendly travel destinations